Take care of your body

 Good morning everyone,

-Our thought for today: “Jesus is the anchor of your soul”
+Our thought for today: “Take care of your body”

 God bless,